 For most independent landlords, their residential rental property isn't just a big financial investment for them but for many, it may also be critical source of income.
 Rent increase laws help landlords in Alberta offset the rising costs of building maintenance, and ensure tenants’ rental homes are safe, clean and in good living condition.

-In Alberta, rent increase rules for Rental property are governed by the Residential Tenancies Act.
+It is vitally important that these rent increases by landlords in Alberta are in compliance with the tenant and landlord tenancy acts of Alberta.
+As rent increase rules for Rental property are governed by the Residential Tenancies Act.
 Lets find out the key aspects of some dos and don’t regarding rent increases in Alberta for savvy landlords;

 For Periodic Tenancies (With no tenancy end date)

 Fixed Term Tenancies (With fixed tenancy end date)

 For a rental property with fixed term tenancy, as per rules there is no requirement under the Alberta Residential Tenancies Act for the rental property landlord to give written notice of a rent increase.

 However, it is a very good idea in our view that rental property landlord to let the tenant know of the increase ahead of time.
 While a notice is not required, there are rules that a rental property landlord must follow to increase the rent during a fixed term tenancy.
 These are;